-Student teams at the University's Hajim School of Engineering and Applied Sciences have been partnering with local companies and institutions over the past year to solve real-world engineering problems.
+Every year, student teams at the University's Hajim School of Engineering and Applied Sciences partner with local companies and institutions over to solve real-world engineering problems.

 Biomedical engineering students Catherine Marando ’12, Kimberly Ornell ’12, Margaret Fettis ’12, Zachary Milstone ’12, and Garrett Goss ’12 test out their "FloMaR" project, a device that measures and records surgical IV fluid administration without a pump.